mlatcl/mlatcl.github.io/_projects/data-oriented-architectures-for-ai-based-systems.md

   decisions enable DOA-based systems to achieve desirable properties such as data availability, reusability, and monitoring, as well as systems adaptability, scalability, and autonomy.
-featured_image: /assets/uploads/doa.jpg
+image: doa.jpg
 people:
   - andrei-paleyes
-  - christian-cabrera-jojoa
+  - christian-cabrera
   - eric-meissner
-  - neil-lawrence
+  - neil-d-lawrence
 publications:
   - an-empirical-evaluation-of-flow-based-programming-in-the-machine-learning-deployment-context
   - towards-better-data-discovery-and-collection-with-flow-based-programming